StellarWitch7/The-Evergreen-Project/README.md

 # Evergreen
-A WPF app that uses [NodeNetwork](https://github.com/Wouterdek/NodeNetwork) to create JSON files for processing by the [Unnamed](https://github.com/StellarWitch7/Unnamed).
+A WPF app to create choose-your-own-adventure stories.